chrishayuk/chuk-mlx/README.md

 Runs on macOS; designed for Apple Silicon first (MLX backend).

-**The core idea:** The BatchPlan becomes the contract, not the dataloader.
-Build plans offline, version them, verify them in CI/CD (fingerprints + schema validation), and replay them exactly across distributed workers.
+**The core idea:** The BatchPlan is the contract.
+Trainers enforce it; they don't invent it.
+Build plans offline, version them, verify them in CI/CD (fingerprints + schema validation), and replay them exactly across distributed workers that share the same plan artifact.
 BatchPlans are fingerprinted against the tokenizer and length cache, so you can detect drift when data or tokenization changes.

 ```
 Dataset → Tokenizer → Length Cache → BatchPlan Artifact → Trainer (enforces) → Checkpoints